NatalieCheong/Financial_Systems_LangGraph/README.md

 - **Technical Indicators**: RSI, volatility, and trend signals
 - **Professional Formatting**: Clean, publication-ready charts

+## 🙏 Acknowledgements

+### YFinance**
+For providing comprehensive, reliable financial data that serves as the foundation for all analysis conducted by this platform.

+### **OpenAI**
+For the GPT-4 technology that powers the AI-enhanced economic analysis and insight generation capabilities.
+The advanced language model enables sophisticated interpretation of economic data and generation of professional-grade economic narratives.

+### **LangGraph**
+For the workflow orchestration framework that enables sophisticated multi-step economic analysis processes.
+LangGraph's state management and conditional routing capabilities make complex economic analysis workflows possible and maintainable.

+### **LangSmith**
+For the comprehensive observability, monitoring, and debugging platform that ensures production-ready AI performance.
+LangSmith's tracing and analytics capabilities enable continuous improvement and reliable operation of AI-powered economic analysis.

 ## ⚠️ Important Disclaimers

 **INVESTMENT DISCLAIMER**: This software is for educational and informational purposes only and does not constitute investment advice.
 All investments carry risk of loss.
 Past performance does not guarantee future results.